 Organise a site consultation to get a quote, timeline estimate and find out what’s needed for your space (for instance, access to skip bins, working hours etc).
 From there, we can lock in your defit team.

 Work backwards from the day you have to vacate the space – if you have to be out by the end of the month and your defit will take a week, you’ll actually need your stuff out 2 weeks prior.
-Include as much of a buffer as you.
+Include as much of a buffer as you can.

-It’s also a polite thing to do to let your neighbours know what’s going on as there might be slight disruptions for them.
+It’s also a polite thing to let your neighbours know what’s going on as there might be slight disruptions for them.

 - Pack up